 Check sunset times for Delicate Arch.

-We were so excited to see the arch that we completely disregarded what the trail would be like.
+We were so excited to see Delicate Arch at sunset that we completely disregarded what the hike would be like.
 It turned out to be a huge bonus!

-• Reaching the summit and seeing the Delicate Arch and bowl depression against its dramatic backdrop for the first time is a genuine breathtaking moment.
+Reaching the summit and seeing the Delicate Arch and bowl depression against its dramatic backdrop for the first time is a genuine breathtaking moment.
+So much so, we had to include Delicate Arch in our popular guide to the 50 best hikes in America.

 Delicate Arch Hike Length: 3 mile roundtrip (1.5 miles each way)